fastai/fastpages/CONTRIBUTING.md

 * Ensure that your code includes tests that exercise not only your feature, but also any other code that might be impacted.

 ## PR submission guidelines

+Some general rules of thumb that will make your life easier.

+* Test the blog locally before opening a pull request.
+* When you do open a pull request, please request a draft build of your PR by making a **comment with the magic command `/preview` in the pull request.**  This will allow reviewers to see a live-preview of your changes without having to clone your branch.
+    * You can do this multiple times, if necessary, to rebuild your preview due to changes.
+But please do not abuse this and test locally before doing this.

 * Keep each PR focused.
 While it's more convenient, do not combine several unrelated fixes together.
 Create as many branches as needing to keep each PR focused.
 * Do not mix style changes/fixes with "functional" changes.
 It's very difficult to review such PRs and it most likely get rejected.